 Also known as a KVP.
 A data structure that is used to communicate or store a piece of information.
-A KVP consists of a key, whose value is an S.100 symbol, and a value, which may be any of a variety of data types, including a key-value set (thus, making the structure recursive).
+A KVP consists of a key, whose value is a string, and a value, which may be any of a variety of data types, including a key-value set (thus, making the structure recursive).
 The key identifies the meaning of the data that is contained in the value.

 Extract, Transform, And Load